 - Stay updated with the new trends and news in the niche.

 - Quality over quantity.
 Always.

 Your team should be your second family, which would mean that your team members would become your “other kids”.
-Obviously, you always want to set a good example so you can to be the one person they look up to and admire.
+You always want to set a good example so you can be the one person they look up to and admire.
 Leading a team by example truly means to be a real leader.

 Keep in mind that being an example to others is just like working another full-time job, as you have to be careful not to damage your image and reputation.
 Furthermore, both you and your team members need to acknowledge failure.